 Is building websites with WordPress easy?

-Anyone can use this CMS for a personal or company website.
+Anyone can learn to use this website builder for any type of website.

 Softaculous is an auto installer with in cPanel.
 It installs WordPress with a few clicks.
 Login to your cPanel and, look for WordPress under the Softaculous App Installer section.
 You will see the WordPress icon there, Click on the Install Now button.

 The default directory for WordPress is usually /wp.
 Leave this as is, to install there.
 If you are installing in a different sub-folder of your site, you can type the folder name here.
 This will make the website address look like the following:

 Enter a good password you want for your WordPress Login.

 Enter a valid email here.
 Make sure to use your current email address, this is not the place to make a new email address.

 Once you finish the installation process, you can access your new WordPress Dashboard by going to https://YourDomain.com/wp-admin.